maheshgaya/CoolWallpapers/README.md

 # CoolWallpapers
-A photo-sharing app where you can find and share wallpapers
+A photo-sharing app where you can find and share wallpapers.
+Curious about the design?
+[Click here](https://github.com/maheshgaya/CoolWallpapers/blob/master/Capstone_Stage1.pdf)

 This is my capstone project for Udacity Android Developer Nanodegree.
-It is an app where users can find and share awesome wallpapers.

 ## Using the Source Code
 1. Clone the repository